appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-be-chart.md

        database: keycloak
    ```

-2. Choose, or create a shared file system.
+2. To configure high availability, choose or create a shared file system.
 Follow the instructions available at [Create a shared file system.](/getting-started/setup/installation-guides/kubernetes#create-a-shared-file-system)

 3. Add the license key and a few other variables related to Keycloak to `applicationConfig` section: